STAGES OF LAND DEVELOPMENT WORK

 - The playing card table, carom board, and table tennis table can be accommodated on the stage area.
 Badminton courts can be accommodated in the area kept for audiences.

-- Ensure an adequate arrangements for lights, focus, etc. required for various games.
+- Ensure adequate arrangements for lights, focus, etc. required for various games.
 The recreation hall should have separate toilets for gentlemen and ladies, a storeroom, and a changing room.

 6. PRESENT TREND OF PROVISION FOR MODERN FACILITIES